Types of Available Aid

 GSTG recipients have 6 years to complete their program and be issued their preliminary teaching or pupil personnel services credential by the CTC from the date the Commission mails their initial GSTG payment to their institution.
 Failure to meet this requirement will result in immediate placement on a 4-year Repayment Schedule for 100% of the grant funds disbursed.

-The 8-year timeframe to complete their 4-year service obligation begins on the date they complete their program.
-At the end of the 8-year timeframe, they will be required to repay 25% of their total awarded amount for each year their service obligation is not met.
+The timeframe to complete their service obligation begins on the date they complete their program.
+At the end of the timeframe, they will be required to repay 25% to 50% of their total awarded amount for each year their service obligation is not met.
 For those their obligation is met, no repayment will be necessary.
 The repayment is for funds awarded only, no interest.

-For example, if the obligation is met for:
+For example, if the recipient has a 4-year service obligation and completes:

 • 1 year = Repay 75% of the awarded amount